gvwilson/sensibleadventures/iffy/iffy.md

 The stalls were just wireframes.
-Her dronelets were clouds of software, patched and patched again to defend against viruses until there was only room for the most limited intelligence.
+Her dronelets were clouds of software, patched and patched again to defend against viruses until there was only room for the most limited intelligence, but Aunt Naggie and the ecologist were dense clouds of history stretching away in a direction that wasn't really a direction.
-It was like a badly-written sim.
+It was like something out of a badly-written sim.

 "Iffy!"
 Aunt Naggie shook her.
 The world blinked back to normal.